SlideShareInc/swift-style-guide/README.md

   	})
 ```

-Use trailing closure syntax also if a closure is the only parameter:
+- Use trailing closure syntax also if a closure is the only parameter:

 ```swift
 array1.map { /* content */ }
 ```

-Only use self.<parameter name> if you need to, which is when you have a parameter of the same name as the instance variable, or in closures:

 If declaring the type of a function or closure with no return type, specify this by using () as the return type.
 Also, put a space before and after -> when declaring a closure type: